 The working environment can leave its mark on workwear, firefighter suits and protective clothing by way of smoke particles, oil, dirt or greasy deposits.
 Care and cleaning of hi vis and technical clothing is essential to ensure they retain the protection and high visibility properties to conform to industry standards such as EN 20471 (high visibility) and EN 11612 (flame retardant) standards.
 Any protective clothing or workwear that is left in this unclean state is unsafe.
 In the case of high visibility workwear the bright colours and reflective tape can become dulled, making the garments ultimately unlawful.
-Firefighter clothing is likely to be exposed to a number of unknown contaminates in operational use.
+Firefighter clothing is likely to be exposed to a number of unknown contaminates in operational use and must remain conformant to the safety standard for firefighter clothing EN469, if relevant.
 There is a possibility of damage and/or loss of performance if incorrectly washed or dried.
 The removal of decontaminants in protective clothing is imperative to ensure it is fit for purpose and suitable for reuse.

-High visibility and technical workwear can be cleaned, repaired and refurbished by a laundry company who develop complete cleansing processes that do not harm any of the components of high visibility and technical workwear.
-With a managed service, garments are barcoded and each wearer is given a unique identity that allows a laundry to monitor the number of times a garment has been cleaned or repaired.
+High visibility and technical workwear can be cleaned, repaired and refurbished through a Managed After Care Service Centre or a laundry partner who develop complete cleansing processes that do not harm any of the components of high visibility and technical workwear.
+With a managed after care service, garments are barcoded and each wearer is given a unique identity that allows a laundry to monitor the number of times a garment has been cleaned or repaired.
 Every time a garment is laundered it is manually inspected and if needed, replaced or repaired.
 Prior to dispatching, garments are once again manually checked, folded then packed to ensure they are returned ready to be worn.
 If you work with a laundry partner, expert cleaning and care will ensure your garments retain their protective attributes, keeping you safe and extending the lifespan of your workwear.
-Ballyclare has our own laundry and managed service centre in Livingston, UK.
-Our expert, knowledgeable team have years of experience and are highly trained to keep your protective clothing fit for use.
-Find out more about our laundry service.

 If you wash your workwear at home, please follow our washing advice for workwear.
 If you wear firefighter protective clothing, please follow the care advice for firefighter protective clothing.